Hal Schumacher

-Harold Henry Schumacher (November 23, 1910 – April 21, 1993), nicknamed "Prince Hal", was an American professional baseball player and right-handed pitcher who appeared in 391 games pitched (and 450 games in all) in Major League Baseball for the New York Giants (1931–42; 1946).
+Harold Henry Schumacher (November 23, 1910 – April 21, 1993), nicknamed "Prince Hal", was an American professional baseball player and right-handed pitcher who appeared in 391 games pitched (and 450 games in all) in Major League Baseball for the New York Giants in two different stints from 1931 to 1942 before coming back for one more season in 1946.
 A native of Hinckley, a village in Trenton, New York, he was listed as 6 ft tall and 190 lb.

 Career

 Schumacher was still an undergraduate at St. Lawrence University when he first signed with the Giants in 1931.
 He required only eight games of minor league seasoning before earning a place on the Giants' pitching staff in 1932.
 The following year (during which he received his degree from St. Lawrence), Schumacher helped pitch the Giants to the 1933 National League pennant and World Series championship.
-His 19 victories, 2582/3 innings pitched, 21 complete games, seven shutouts and 2.16 earned run average were second on the staff only to Carl Hubbell, the future Baseball Hall of Fame left-hander.
+Early in that season, Schumacher finished his Bachelor of Science degree, then played in an exhibition game between the Giants and the St. Lawrence University Larries following his commencement ceremony.
+Schumacher's 19 victories, 2582/3 innings pitched, 21 complete games, seven shutouts and 2.16 earned run average were second on the staff only to Carl Hubbell, the future Baseball Hall of Fame left-hander.
 During the 1933 fall classic, he started two games against the Washington Senators and won Game 2, 6–1, turning in a complete game, five-hit effort and driving in three runs himself.
 He also started the clinching Game 5, and departed in the sixth inning with the score tied, 3–3.
 Adolfo Luque came on in relief and was the winning pitcher, as the Giants triumphed 4–3 in extra innings.

 Schumacher won 23 games in 1934, his best season.
-From 1933–35, he was 61–31 with 12 shutouts, but after their 1933 title, the Giants finished in arrears of the St. Louis Cardinals (1934) and Chicago Cubs (1935).
+From 1933 to 1935, he was 61–31 with 12 shutouts, but after their 1933 title, the Giants finished in arrears of the St. Louis Cardinals (1934) and Chicago Cubs (1935).
 Then the Giants won back-to-back NL pennants in 1936 and 1937.
 Schumacher's regular-season record was only 24–25, but he drew three more starting assignments in World Series play.
 In 1936, he started two games against the heavy-hitting New York Yankees.
 He dropped Game 2, exiting with none out in the third inning and charged with four runs against in an eventual 18–4 Yankee rout.
 Then he started Game 5 and held the Yanks to three earned runs in ten innings.
 His 5–4 victory kept the Giants' hopes alive, but they were eliminated in Game 6 by the Yankees, who were en route to four straight world championships.
 A year later, Schumacher started Game 3 of the 1937 World Series and lost a 5–1 decision.